 Super classy portraits of stunning models, mostly artistic and classic.
 For Charles Hildreth, fine-art portrait photography isn’t something very new, he has always been fascinated by the ardent class of this genre.
-His pictures do provoke a strong emotion on the ordinances of inner soul and eternal beauty.
-Listen to more about his magnificent conscience, pure vision and what more in this splendid interview.
+His pictures do provoke a strong emotion on the ordinances of the inner soul and eternal beauty.
+Listen to more about his magnificent conscience, pure vision, and what more in this splendid interview.

 An introduction about you?

 My name is Charles Hildreth and I am a freelance photographer specializing in portraits and weddings.
 I currently live in Los Angeles, California, but I was born and raised in Denver, Colorado.

 I majored in Journalism & News Editorial at the University of Colorado at Boulder, where I put a strong emphasis on journalistic writing.
 My childhood consisted of a fascination with Hollywood heroes like Indiana Jones and an appreciation for the romanticism of history and Arthurian tales.
 In 2006, I took a 90-day, 16-country tour of Europe where I explored as many big and small art museums as I could.
 It enriched the understanding I once had of world culture, opened my eyes to new cuisine, artists, and put my degree in perspective as far as objectivity was concerned.
 My portraiture work is a combination of any of these elements, mixed with an objective observation of humankind and an internal struggle for self-confidence in an opinionated world.

 My work, to me, is flawed and always will be, as it continues to be a reflection of me, the photographer.
 I’m not a photographer’s photographer.
 I can’t sit in a room and chat about camera logistics or ratios, nor have I ever had the desire to.
 I know what works for the content I produce and gradually grow from a core of photography appreciation.